-There are many reasons why promoting equality, diversity and inclusion is fundamentally important for us.
+There are many reasons why promoting equity, diversity and inclusion is fundamentally important for us.

-Our vision for equality, diversity and inclusion is that it will be embedded in our culture, services and workforce.
+Our vision for equity, diversity and inclusion is that it will be embedded in our culture, services and workforce.

 Diversity networks and allies